-Beginning in 2013, the Seniors Property Tax Deferral Program allows eligible senior homeowners to defer all or part of their property taxes through a low-interest home equity loan with the Alberta Government.
+The Seniors Property Tax Deferral Program allows eligible senior homeowners to defer all or part of their property taxes through a low-interest home equity loan with the Alberta Government.
 The government then pays the property taxes on behalf of the eligible homeowner.
 The loan does not have to be repaid until the property is sold or sooner if they so choose.

 Alberta Seniors Benefit:

-This program provides monthly cash benefits, which can help low-income seniors with their property taxes or other expenses.
+This program provides monthly cash benefits for eligible low-income seniors.
 It provides support in addition to the federal benefits received including Old Age Security and Guaranteed Income Supplement.

 Can I direct my education property tax to a private school?